Newtonian potential in higher-derivative quantum gravity

 In this paper, we focus on the occurrence of curvature singularities in the fourth-derivative gravity~\cite{Stelle77} with one-loop quantum corrections \cite{Vil-unicEA,Gorbar:2002pw,BaVi85}.
 Indeed, being associated with small-distance and high-density configurations, quantum effects and related higher derivatives may have an important role in scenarios for which the classical gravitational solutions possess singularities, for example, inside black holes or in the primordial universe.
 Calculations in these regimes are complicated even at the classical level owed to the non-linearity of the theory and the presence of higher derivatives.
 Despite the difficulties, static spherically symmetric solutions have been obtained for the classical Stelle's gravity \cite{Stelle15PRL}, and it was shown that there exists a family of regular solutions, but it is not associated with a positive-definite energy density.
 The asymptotically flat solutions that couple to a physical source contain singularities; this can be seen already at the linear approximation.
 Indeed, in the linearised limit, the modified Newtonian potential is finite, but the curvature invariants are singular~\cite{Stelle78}.

 The present work considerations are still restricted to the linear level, but we provide a step forward in the approximation of quantum effects.
-Our treatment of the logarithm corrections is general, in the sense that they can be originated from the effective approach to quantum gravity, from the fourth-derivative gravity treated as a fundamental quantum theory, or from the integration of loops of mater fields in a given quantum field theory.
-The one-loop 1-particle irreducible quantum effective action of our interest has the general structure
+Our treatment of the logarithm corrections is general, in the sense that they can be originated from the effective approach to quantum gravity, from the fourth-derivative gravity treated as a fundamental quantum theory, or from the integration of loops of mater fields in a given quantum field theory, etc. The quantum effective action of our interest has the general structure